preet-pandey/Drivo-Analysis-SQL-Data-Insights/README.md

 # Drivo-Analysis-SQL-Data-Insights
 SQL project analyzing data from the Drivo platform to uncover insights and support decision-making.

-# 🚗 Drivo Analysis – SQL Data Insights

-This project dives deep into the Drivo platform data using SQL.
-It involves data cleaning, exploratory analysis, and generating valuable insights to improve operational efficiency and customer satisfaction.

 ## 📊 Tools Used
 - MySQL